offsoc/forgejo/options/setting/config-cheat-sheet.md

   - as above for <a href="#repository.signing.INITIAL_COMMIT">`INITIAL_COMMIT`</a> or
   - `basesigned`: require that the parent of commit on the base repo is signed,
   - `commitssigned`: require that all the commits in the head branch are signed,
-  - `approved`: only sign when merging an approved pr to a protected branch:
+  - `approved`: only sign when merging an approved pr to a protected branch.:
   ```ini
   MERGES = pubkey, twofa, basesigned, commitssigned
   ```